kailash-manasarovar/statement/docs/timeline/2025/may.md

 - She doesn't explain.
 - She also angrily tells me I must never, ever go back to Spain.
 I guess it's the manner of her caring.
 - I wasn't planning on it.
+- I wonder what Chris's mates Des and Nikki would have said about all this.

 ## A woman in Israel reacts normally to my story